 How We Rated POS Providers

 Our team of researchers combed through every feature and benefit of all the top point-of-sale systems on the market today.
-To gain an accurate understanding of how they compare, the team broke down each POS brand into six research categories: hardware, software, help & support, customer satisfaction, pricing, and usability.
+To gain an accurate understanding of how they compare, the team broke down each POS brand into six research categories: hardware, software, help & support, customer score, pricing, and usability.

 Every relevant feature within each category was rated for all the top brands, allowing them to be easily compared and contrasted against each other.

 Finally, Tech.co’s researchers compiled every brand’s category scores to create a single overall score.
 This way, our experts can stack each service against the others across any of these categories as well as in general.
-You can read through our full list of the best retail POS systems for the full examination.
+You can read through our full list of the best retail POS systems for a full examination.

 If you click on, sign up to a service through, or make a purchase through the links on our site, or use our quotes tool to receive custom pricing for your business needs, we may earn a referral fee from the supplier(s) of the technology you’re interested in.
 This helps Tech.co to provide free information and reviews, and carries no additional cost to you.
 Most importantly, it doesn’t affect our editorial impartiality.
 Ratings and rankings on Tech.co cannot be bought.
 Our reviews are based on objective research analysis.
 Rare exceptions to this will be marked clearly as a ‘sponsored’ table column, or explained by a full advertising disclosure on the page, in place of this one.
 Click to return to top of page